hsinyenwu/Ribo-seq-informatics-2022/Ribo-seqQC calculate 3nt periodicity.md

 #### Note:
 Ribo-seQC provides a value called **"frame preference"**.
-This value calculate the periodicity in the blue box below:
+This value is the in-frame percentage in the blue box below:
 <img width="627" alt="image" src="https://user-images.githubusercontent.com/4383665/173368221-3d5ba715-53ae-4d9a-bc0d-5a03af1e4ced.png">
 Please note this plot starts differently than the plot shown above.
 This plot and the frame preference are used for determine the cutoff value for different lengths of Ribo-seq reads.
 Frame preference gives you an idea about periodicity, but (1) it could miss the front area with high periodicity (2) included the last codon before stop, which has a signiture peak at the 2nd nucleotide.
 Therefore, frame preference is usually lower than 3nt periodicity calculated above.